-Tip #1 If you absolutely must pose for a photo in bright light or if you have a habit of blinking just as the flash goes, then close your eyes, look up to the sun (or a bright light if indoors) for about 5 seconds and look back to the camera.
+Tip #1 If you absolutely must pose for a photo in bright light or if you have a habit of blinking just as the flash goes then try this: close your eyes, look up to the sun (or a bright light if indoors) for about 5 seconds and look back to the camera.
 Your pupils will dilate and you’ll be prepped for the photo /flash.
 We promise you won’t squint or shut your eyes.

 Tip #2 Overcast days are your friend, as are shaded areas.
 You can always up the exposure in post edit if you feel it’s a bit dull.
 An hour after sunrise or sunset is a great time of day for soft lighting which is also kind to lines.

 Tip #3 If you are outside always make sure the sun is at the back of your head, not the front.

 Tip #4 If you are indoors try to have a natural light source rest on your face (like a window).
 It’ll reduce shadows and cast a lovely glow on your face.

 Tip #1 Avoid taking a photo facing the camera straight on.
 It will rarely be complementary.

 Tip #2 Physically turn your torso at about a 45 degree angle away from the camera for a more flattering shape.